Key Issues in Chicken Farming

 Making life better for chickens

-Overseas, over 500 companies have committed to making life better for chickens, by providing more space, better living conditions and using slower-growing birds.
+Overseas, there are over 600 commitments by food businesses to making life better for chickens, by providing more space, better living conditions and using healthier, more naturally growing birds.

-The Better Chicken Commitment is a set of much higher standards that make a real difference to the lives of chickens.
+The Better Chicken Commitment is a set of higher welfare standards that make a real difference to the lives of chickens.